vitaly-t/custom-string-formatter/README.md

 For the example above, method `transform` will receive `args` set to `['-123.45', 'Hello World!']`.

-Passing in empty arguments like `filter:::Hello!` or `filter : : : Hello World! ` will produce a list of arguments set to `['', '', 'Hello World!']`.
+Passing in empty arguments like `filter:::Hello World!` or `filter : : : Hello World! ` will produce a list of arguments set to `['', '', 'Hello World!']`.

 **IMPORTANT** ☝